Our chocolate orange cake with its rich and intense flavours is perfect for all your special occasions.

-Our chocolate orange cake is simply the best, in fact we believe this is one of the most delicious cakes we have ever tried!
+Our chocolate orange cake is simply the best, in fact we believe this is one of the most delicious cakes we have ever had!

-The combination of the two flavours, chocolate and orange work beautifully here and what better cake to use as a base than this rich and deeply aromatic orange and almond cake.
+The combination of the two flavours, chocolate and orange work beautifully here and what better cake to use as a base than this rich and deeply aromatic gluten free orange cake.

 This recipe works to get the best out of any oranges all the year round so you always get that delicious fresh orange aroma and flavour.

-The ground almond flour not only makes this cake gluten-free but gives the texture a slight nutty chewiness.
+Ground almond flour not only makes this cake gluten-free but gives the texture a slight nutty chewiness.
 (For a gluten free cake make sure your baking powder is also gluten free.)

 With that said, it is a great recipe for when oranges are in season and a perfect cake for Christmas and Easter feasts.

 Hit the Subscribe link above or on the side to get more recipes like this.

 The chocolate frosting

 For best results and for true chocolate lovers, select a good quality unsweetened, unflavoured artisan chocolate for the chocolate frosting such as Willie’s Cacao.